 Housed in our home office, the Connector Laboratory is accredited in more than 20 international construction standards.
 The lab routinely tests product prototypes and construction code criteria.
 Engineers in the lab use a variety of equipment to test not only individual connectors, but entire structural systems.
 In addition to testing products, the lab focuses its research on corrosion, wood assemblies, and concrete and masonry.
 The state-of-the-art computer system and 3D printer are used to build and test prototypes, allowing us to respond to customer testing and criteria requests.

-The main function of the Addison Laboratory is to test the structural integrity of concrete structures.
+The main function of the West Chicago Laboratory is to test the structural integrity of concrete structures.
 On-site equipment can simulate earthquakes and other forces that can cause concrete to crack.
 Research from the lab is used primarily to develop new anchor and adhesive products for infrastructure, commercial and industrial construction.
 It is one of only a few labs in the United States accredited for this type of testing.

 We have research facilities at our branches across the globe.
 In Tamworth, UK, engineers test prototypes and code criteria for the European construction market.
 Our North American branch laboratories (Texas, Ohio, Northern and Southern California, and Canada) address regional construction issues to service local customers.
 For example, customers frequently ask us to perform tests to help resolve installation issues that arise on the jobsite.
 These labs also help our engineers identify regional trends and create geographic-specific solutions.